 Elke breeds and supplies native stingless bees in Sydney as one of the ways she is able to contribute to Australia’s natural food and bio security.

-Native bees are also fascinating to observe and a very rewarding addition to your garden, aged care home, school or community garden.
+Native bees are also fascinating to observe and a very rewarding addition to your garden.

 Elke provides a limited number of hand made hives of Native stingless bees for purchase for locating in coastal parts of Sydney each spring.

 The native stingless bees are called Tetragonula carbonaria and are native to the Sydney Basin (and are also found in coastal areas of NSW and Qld).
 Elke’s native bees are acclimatised to the Sydney coastal climatic seasons as the bees are bred here in Sydney.

 Stingless bees are not suited to the western or elevated areas of the Sydney Basin due to temperature extremes being too great for Tetragonula to survive.
 Even in more coastal locations in Sydney, the siting of the hive is very important to ensure good temperature regulation.

 (Tetragonula carbonaria) native stingless bees are endemic to the Sydney Basin (as well as to coastal parts of Qld and NSW).
 The native hives can be put in your garden, community space, school, child care centre, nursing home or other landscape space (including balconies or verandahs).

 Click here for a list of upcoming native bee workshops and useful links.

 Plants which native bees pollinate include macadamias, strawberries, tomatoes, blueberries, mango, watermelon, daisies, and many of the flowering Australian native plants like Westringia, Scaevola, Eucalyptus, Leptospermum, Melaleuca, Angophora and many others native and exotic flowering plants.